w3f/polkadot-wiki/docs/learn-comparisons.md

 blockchains.
 It is a protocol on which single blockchains (such as Binance Smart Chain) could be built and benefit from shared security, interoperability and scalability.
-Interoperability within Polkadot is based on pooled security on Polkadot, and the security of the entire Polkadot network, and has much stronger trust assumptions.
+Interoperability within Polkadot is based on pooled security on Polkadot, and the security of the entire Polkadot network, and has much stronger economic security.

 Scalability based on bridges relies on each bridged chain finding its own set of validators therefore duplicate resources are required.
 Scalability on Polkadot is based on the security of the